 We all love a sudsy shampoo, but did you know that the ingredients that make shampoos lather up may actually be bad for you – not to mention the environment?
-We break it down for you with our list of six ingredients to watch out for (and avoid) in your shampoo:
+We break it down for you with our list of eight ingredients to watch out for (and avoid) in your shampoo:

 Sulfates are what’s known as “surfactants,” or surface acting agents, that are used to clean the dirt and excess sebum on the scalp and cause lathering in shampoos.
 Sounds like exactly what you want in a shampoo, right?
 Maybe not.
 Sulfates, like SLS (sodium lauryl sulfate), SLES (sodium laureth sulfate) and ammonium lauryl sulfate, can strip your hair of its natural moisture and can even be hormone disruptors when used for long periods of time.
 Plus, they can damage the environment; many shampoo producers derive sulfates from palm oil, which is harvested by clearing forests that are often home to endangered species.
 Also, once these sulfates wash down the drain, they make their way into waterways and can severely affect marine ecosystems and animals.